Outstanding Practice Amplifiers

 Do the bigger amps sound nicer?
 Yeah, frankly, they do.
 Let’s not beat around the bush.
 The bigger spend gets you more features, yes, but it also gets you better tones, certainly when it comes to these practice amps.
 Even the physical size plays a part in the creation of tone, as much as the sounds start off as digital models.
 What’s significant is that the smaller amps sound really good, and far, far better than equivalent amplifiers from days gone by.
 But yes, the Fender Mustang GT40 and BOSS Katana 50 are clearly better sounding amps than the others, so if you have the coin, we recommend stretching.
 It’s worth it.

-Whichever practice amp you end up going for, we hope it’s the catalyst to endless hours of rewarding playing, practising and enjoying of your guitars and of music in general.
+Whichever practice amp or bass practice amp you end up going for, we hope it’s the catalyst to endless hours of rewarding playing, practising and enjoying of your guitars and of music in general.
 You deserve to have a blast every time you plug in and play, and you deserve to sound as good as possible always.
 Look into it: we’re here to help you.